Dog separation anxiety is common in varying degrees and can be difficult to treat. Find advice and see our resources to help lessen or eliminate it.

 Before you leave for the day, take the time to exercise with your dog.
 Tired dogs are less concerned with the whereabouts of their family and have less energy for whining and snacking on shoes.
 If you need to leave your dog for an extended amount of time, arrange for a neighbor or dog walker to take him out during the day.

 Dogs with severe separation anxiety need professional attention.
-Ask your vet if your dog may benefit from anti-anxiety medications, pheromone therapy or supplements in additional to behavior modification to ease his nerves.
+Ask your vet if your dog may benefit from anti-anxiety medications, pheromone therapy or supplements in addition to behavior modification to ease his nerves.

 Find more tips on easing separation anxiety from the Humane Society of the United States